 Not All Blue Light Is Created Equally

-Humans have an internal circadian clock, which uses the natural light environment to tell time and stimulate biologic functions.
+Humans operate on a circadian clock, which uses the light environment to tell time and stimulate biologic functions.
 This process is carefully coordinated by the Suprachiasmastic Nucleus (SCN), which is located in the hypothalamus.
 Proper circadian alignment is a critical component of optimal health, energy production and longevity (3).

 Natural blue light is a powerful agent for circadian entrainment and interacts directly with a photoreceptor located in the eye and skin called melanopsin.
 The presence of blue from the sun’s morning spectrum stimulates the release of hormones like cortisol and serotonin that contribute to feelings of wakefulness.
 The absence of blue in the later part of the day stimulates the secretion of melatonin, a powerful hormone responsible for regulating sleep and repair processes (3).